 The treatment model was co-designed and co-produced by a multi-disciplinary team along with patients, families and carers who considered every aspect, from the way eating food in the dining room happens right through to patients developing their own formulation and, in essence, becoming their own therapists.

-The model is based on NICE approved psychological treatment integrated across the whole care pathway.
-Itis endorsed by Royal College of Psychiatrists and is supported by NHS England SE and SW, the provider collaborative and partners.
+Of 120 I-CBTE patients who took part 70% maintained healthy weight without binging or purging compared to just 5% of patients receiving traditional treatment after one year.
+Only 14% of patients receiving I-CBTE were readmitted to hospital compared to 60% of patients receiving traditional treatment.
+The model is endorsed by NICE, and Royal College of Psychiatrists and is supported by NHS England SE and SW, the provider collaborative and partners.
 It has been showcased widely and is expected to be implemented by other services nationally and internationally.

 Find out more about the success of the I-CBTE study.

 NHS Parliamentary Award judges heard that by focusing on the patient and their wider circumstances, the collaborative’s approach enables people to recover and thrive close to their home, friends, family and as part of their community.